 However, the court may grant a grandparent or other person deemed by the court to have had substantial past contact with the child leave to intervene in a pending suit filed by a person authorized to do so under this subchapter if there is satisfactory proof to the court that appointment of a parent as a sole managing conservator or both parents as joint managing conservators would significantly impair the child’s physical health or emotional development.

-At first glance, it may appear that this is a somewhat easy hurdle to clear, especially for grandparents that have played an active role in raising the children, but in practice it is not so easy to prove.
+At first glance, it may appear that this is a somewhat easy hurdle to clear, especially for grandparents who have played an active role in raising the children, but in practice, it is not so easy to prove.

 In this instance, our clients provided us with photos of them with the kids from the delivery room through this past summer but we still were not able to tell them with any certainty that they would get the visitation time they sought.